-DEFINITION: The assessment of discovered fatalities during or after loading,
+DEFINITION: The assessment of discovered fatalities during or after loading, transport, and unloading at the processor (DOAs).

-- > Reference: EU Commission Guide to Good Practices for the Transport of Poultry (2016) - > Reference: Poultry Handling and Transportation Manual, Alberta Farm Animal Care - 2.
+- 1. Transport mortality tracking (DOAs): Record the number of deceased birds (DOAs) found within the transport compartment at the time of unloading the flock at the processor.
+Track and record the total DOAs over time to analyze trends and assess possible reasons for any increase(s).
+For the best results, review on a regular basis (e.g., shift, daily, weekly, monthly, quarterly).. - > Reference: EU Commission Guide to Good Practices for the Transport of Poultry (2016) - > Reference: Poultry Handling and Transportation Manual, Alberta Farm Animal Care - 2.
 Mortality by cause: Include both the volume of mortality and the suspected reason why (e.g., disease, injury, environment).
 Use an existing chart of common causes or establish one based on common issues and/ or the type of production or species raised.
 Track the rates over time by category to analyze DOA trends related to specific reasons. - After a known issue has been corrected, continuing to track and analyze mortality rates helps to determine if interventions and/or a change in transport equipment or protocol are needed for further action or if the applied corrections were effective in controlling an issue.